After blockbuster book The Marrow Thieves, 'peer pressure' led Cherie Dimaline to pen sequel Hunting by Stars

 And fear not: while Hunting by Stars was just released, Dimaline says that she is already working on the next book set in the same world.

-"Once I got past my fear of going back into this place and wondering if I can do it justice, I started mapping a route for them," Dimaline said, adding that they are still more adventures for French, Rose and the other characters to face.
+"Once I got past my fear of going back into this place and wondering if I can do it justice, I started mapping a route for them," Dimaline said, adding that there are still more adventures for French, Rose and the other characters to face.

 "They're all running for that place that shines just for them.
 And if they can get there together, what is an apocalypse in the face of that?"